wrightju/multi-agent_hybrid_assistant/project_design_document.md

 - **Operator Agent**: Central entry point for routing requests, handles agent transfer and access verification.
 - **Troubleshooting Agent**: Loads team-specific prompts, vector stores, and reference materials dynamically.
 Can request access to additional team vector stores, with permissions.
 - **Document Processor Agent**: Consolidated agent with modular methods for creating various documents, such as knowledge articles, training materials, white papers, and presentations.
 Provides users with a streamlined interface for document-related tasks.
+- **GenericAgent Class**: A new GenericAgent base class in core/generic_agent.py consolidates shared functionalities for all agents.
+Functions include vector store management (building, querying), prompt loading, and request handling.
+Individual agents, such as VProTroubleshootingAgent, inherit from GenericAgent, reducing redundancy and promoting scalability.
+- **Modular Vector Store Management**: The core/vector_store.py module now centralizes vector store operations for easy reuse.
+Functions include build_vector_store, query_vector_store, save_vector_store, and load_vector_store.
+FAISS indexes and associated document chunks are saved to disk, enabling persistent, disk-based loading of the vector store and avoiding redundant rebuilds.
+- **System Prompt Integration**: Each agent uses an agent-specific system prompt loaded from a markdown file (e.g., vpro_troubleshooting_prompt.md for the VPro agent).
+Prompts are stored in prompts/ directories specific to each team, allowing the OperatorAgent and others to load relevant guidance tailored to their tasks.
+- **Document Chunk Persistence**: Document chunks are critical for vector store queries; they map document text to its corresponding embedding in FAISS.
+Using pickle, document chunks are saved to a file alongside the vector store index to ensure consistent retrieval after reloading from disk.

 ---